infochimps-labs/ironfan-ci/features/style_guide.md

   - exists, with the right owner & permissions
   - on right volume(s)
 * exported file / jar / conf / lib
-  - exists, with the right owner & permissions
+  - exists, with the right owner & permissions.
   - ?version?
 * configuration:
   - need a standardized format for config values